Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Set in the heart of the South Downs near Chichester and less than an hour from London, Goodwood House is surrounded by 11,000 acres of rolling parkland.
 It offers a picture-perfect escape for an elegant afternoon.

 Goodwood always welcomes visitors and guests with disabilities.
-Goodwood House is fully accessible for wheelchair users, with ramp access available at the front entrance.
+The House is fully accessible for wheelchair users, with ramp access available at the Front Entrance.
 All rooms open to the public are situated on the ground floor and there are no stairs to negotiate.
 An accessible lavatory is also available in the State Apartments.

-Cars: Please park in the Ballroom car park (mentioned above).
-Disabled visitors driving themselves are welcome to park their vehicles on either side of the turning circle at the front of the house; alternatively, if they are not driving, they may be dropped off and then collected at the front door.
+Please park in the Ballroom car park.
+Disabled visitors driving themselves are welcome to park their vehicles on either side of the turning circle at the front of the House; alternatively, if they are not driving, they may be dropped off and then collected at the Front Door.

-The guided tour lasts approximately a 50-minutes.
+The guided tour lasts approximately 50 minutes.
 Following the tour, please allow at least one hour for our afternoon tea.
+If you are booking onto the 3:20pm or 3:45pm sessions, you will enjoy your afternoon tea before your tour.

 Please note we do not allow dogs during our Afternoon Tea and Tour experiences, except for assistance dogs.